3 Top Canadian Psychedelic Stocks for September 2023

 Shark Tank mogul Kevin O'Leary invested in the company in 2021, stating that psychedelic drugs like magic mushrooms, LSPD, and other psychedelic compounds "far exceed" cannabis potential.

-Numinus Wellness (TSEV:NUMI)
+Numinus Wellness (TSXV:NUMI)

 Numinus Wellness Logo